batmanlab/Mammo-CLIP/README.md

 ## Data preparation for downstream evaluation tasks

-Use the following files for the downstream tasks (classification, detection, zero-shot):
+Use the following csv files as metadata for the downstream tasks (classification, detection, zero-shot):

 | Dataset | CSV                                                                                                                                  |
 |---------|--------------------------------------------------------------------------------------------------------------------------------------|